arrow-kt/arrow-website/content/docs/learn/design/receivers-flatmap.md

   getUserById(id) { user -> user?.let { k.resume(it.name) } }
 ```

 At a conceptual level, you can think of `Continuation<A>` as simply a function `(A) -> Unit`.
-This means the caller can change how the function "returns," but changing the continuation passed as parameter `k`.
+This means the caller can change how the function "returns," by changing the continuation passed as parameter `k`.

 The second feature in the Kotlin language required for the proposed style is [context receivers](https://github.com/Kotlin/KEEP/blob/master/proposals/context-receivers.md), which were introduced in version 1.6.20.
 For an in-depth discussion of this new feature, you can check this [talk](https://www.youtube.com/watch?v=2oiRCYnqhDs) or the corresponding [slides](https://serranofp.com/kotlin-xl-ctx/slides).
 Very briefly, context receivers can be thought of as _implicit_ parameters, or as a sort of built-in dependency injection.
 Let's say we define an interface for our user repository,